Yash-verma18/Machine-Learning/README.md

 # Machine Learning
 The current contents of this repository stem from the course Machine Learning organized by Prof. Andrew Ng, Stanford at Coursera.
-All the assignments and notes can be used as asupplement to the course's original material.
+All the assignments and notes can be used as a supplement to the course's original material.

 The ultimate goal is to make this repo full of awesome MachineLearning resources like blog articles, research papers, etc for easy reference.